protontypes/open-sustainable-technology/README.md

 - [ENMeval](https://github.com/jamiemkass/ENMeval) - R package for automated runs and evaluations of ecological niche models.
 - [SpeciesDistributionToolkit](https://github.com/PoisotLab/SpeciesDistributionToolkit.jl) - A collection of Julia packages forming a toolkit meant to deal with species distribution data.
 - [tidysdm](https://github.com/EvolEcolGroup/tidysdm) -  A Species Distribution Models in R.
-- [elapid](https://github.com/earth-chris/elapid) - Species distribution modeling tools, including a python implementation of Maxent.
+- [elapid](https://github.com/earth-chris/elapid) - Species distribution modeling tools, including a Python implementation of Maxent.
 - [SSDM](https://github.com/sylvainschmitt/SSDM) - A package to map species richness and endemism based on stacked species distribution models.
 - [biomod2](https://github.com/biomodhub/biomod2) - A computer platform for ensemble forecasting of species distributions, enabling the treatment of a range of methodological uncertainties in models and the examination of species-environment relationships.
 - [ENMTools](https://github.com/danlwarren/ENMTools) - This package implements various tests, visualizations, and metrics for use with environmental niche models (ENMs) and species distribution models (SDMs).